pheanex/ReviewGoodPractices/README.md

 ## Don’t use ‘you’

 Word your feedback in a way that minimizes the risk of raising your teammate’s defenses.
 Be clear that you’re critiquing the code, not the coder.

-Using ‘you’ increases the risk that they’ll take your criticism personally.
+Reasoning: Using ‘you’ increases the risk that they’ll take your criticism personally.
 Consider using ‘we’ as it stresses the shared code-ownership.

 ## Frame feedback as requests, not commands